 Next, make sure that the power cable is firmly connected on both ends.

-Check the connection on the back of your printer, between the power cord and the black power box and the power outlet on the wall.
+So be sure to check the connection on the back of your printer, between the power cord and the black power box and the power outlet on the wall.

 At the same time, examine your power cord for any obvious damage.
-It is also a good idea to try another device with the wall outlet you are using to make sure it is functioning properly.

 Step 3: Ensure USB Cable Connection Is Secure